balderdashy/sails-docs/reference/Blueprints.md

 ### One-To-* Examples

-These examples assume the existence of `Pet` and `User` APIs which can be created using the [Sails CLI Tool](/#!documentation/reference/CommandLine/CommandLine.html).
+These examples assume the existence of `Pet` and `Pony` APIs which can be created using the [Sails CLI Tool](/#!documentation/reference/CommandLine/CommandLine.html).
 A One-To-One or a One Way association must have been configured for your models.
 See [Model Association Docs](http://omfgdogs.com) for info on how to do this.

 #### w/ an existing record (REST)